Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Final remarks

 \subsection{Outlook}

 The present results naturally invite several extensions.

 First, the framework should generalize to qudit systems.
-For prime qudit dimensions $d$, this generalization is straightforward, while composite dimensions introduce additional technical subtleties.
-We plan to address these challenges in future work \cite{Yashin_TBA}.
+For odd prime qudit dimensions $d$, this generalization is straightforward, and it has already been well studied from different perspectives \cite{Gross_2006,Gross_2006_2,Booth_2022,Booth_2024,Comfort_2023,Bauer_2026}.
+However, composite dimensions introduce additional technical subtleties -- we plan to address these challenges in future work \cite{Yashin_TBA}.

-Next, we have clearly demonstrated that stabilizer operations are related to quadratic forms.
-It is very interesting to search for application of higher-rank forms to quantum computation theory.
-We expect that operations of $k$-th Clifford level \cite{Gottesman_1999} should correspond to non-linear affine varieties over $\Int_2$ and $k$-degree forms on them.
-Thus, we expect that studying operations of higher Clifford level might benefit from methods of algebraic geometry, also see Refs.~\cite{Chen_2024, de_Silva_2025, Bu_2025}.

 Second, our results reveal a deep connection between stabilizer operations and quadratic forms.
 It would be highly interesting to explore the role of higher-degree forms in quantum theory.
 We conjecture that operations belonging to the $k$-th level of the Clifford hierarchy \cite{Gottesman_1999} correspond to non-linear affine varieties over $\Int_2$ and $k$-degree forms defined on them.
 Consequently, studying higher-level Clifford operations may benefit from methods of algebraic geometry (see also Refs.~\cite{Chen_2024, de_Silva_2025, Bu_2025}).